MORpheus-Software/NFA/UniversalBuilder/README.md

 ### deploy-consumer
 Deploys the Morpheus Consumer component to Google Cloud Run.
 This node takes the output from the deploy-proxy node and connects the consumer to the proxy.

+### deploy-webapp
+Deploys the Web Application to Google Cloud Run.
+This node takes the output from the deploy-proxy node and configures the webapp to connect to the proxy.

+## Deployment Flows

+### Morpheus Deployment Flow
+The recommended sequence for deploying Morpheus components:

+1. Deploy Proxy: Sets up the OpenAI-compatible API proxy
+2. Deploy Consumer: Deploys and connects the consumer service to the proxy
+3. Deploy Web App: Deploys the web application that connects to the proxy

+This sequence ensures all components are properly connected and configured to work together.

 ## Features

 - **Google Cloud Run Deployment**: Deploy the Morpheus Consumer to Google Cloud Run with automatic scaling and high availability.